martinaunimi/Supervised-learning-project/README.md

 models could perform better on the data; model selection is applied exploiting a shrinkage method, the so called Lasso, in order to simplify the model and to consequently increase its predictive power.
 With respect to the tree-based methods, the basic regression tree is pruned in order to reduce overfitting on the dataset; furthermore, using the random forest technique, the predictive power of the model is increased.
+## Keywords
-# Keywords: Multiple linear regression, polynomial regression, Lasso method, regression tree, pruning, random forest.
+Multiple linear regression, polynomial regression, Lasso method, regression tree, pruning, random forest.